jmcmt87/DataScience_portfolio/README.md

 # DataScience_portfolio
 This is my data science portfolio.

-* Titanic Machine Learning Project with Python
+* Titanic Machine Learning project with Python
 * Credit Approval Machine Learning project with R
 * PCA using Numpy